jazztong/dotnet-api-fargate/README.md

 # dotnet-api-fargate

-Sample project for dotnet api fargate
+Sample project for dotnet api Fargate

 ## Follow the step in Makefile to run this lab